-Once you got your key moments like, “she shoots her hips back HERE!”, “he twists his upper body HERE!”, review those solo movements as much as you can throughout the class. *Note: make sure to not overload yourself trying to implement everything at once (especially beginners).
+Once you got your key moments like, “They shoot their hips back HERE!”, “He twists his upper body HERE!”, review those solo movements as much as you can throughout the class. *Note: make sure to not overload yourself trying to implement everything at once (especially beginners).
 Observe and try to apply one thing at a time.

 Stage Two: Learn The Choreography

 Your teacher might be setting up a single move or a whole series of moves that link together.
-Dax and I call this the raw move flow.
-In this stage, you should focus on learning your half of the raw choreography of positions and pathways your body will travel through when everything is working well.
+In this stage, you should focus on learning your half of the raw choreography.
+Focus on the positions and pathways your body will travel through when everything is working well.
 Be focused on this goal ONLY.
 The act of “following” is a very different goal and trying to do both at the same time will delay success.

 In this stage, you are equally responsible to make sure you and your partner get through the move, hitting every mark the teacher demonstrates as well as the general shapes you need to hit.
 Is the leader not giving you enough momentum on the side pass?
-No problem, pull off of their body as much as you need to get to where you need to be.
-Is the leader not raising his arm at the timing your teacher wants?
+No problem, pull off of their body as much as you need to get to where you need to be (note this is different then pulling THEM through space).
+Is the leader not raising their arm at the timing your teacher wants?
 No problem, move with great confidence in your timing or talk to the leader if physically doing so would feel socially awkward to you.

-Most followers are afraid of this step.
+A lot of followers are afraid of this step.
 It goes against all they know about what a “good follower” does.
 Let it go.
 Don’t worry about feeling good right now.
 If you are worried about what the leader might think of you, or if they go so far as to instruct you to “follow more”, being respectfully verbal is your key.
-Say something like, “Hey!
-So, I am trying to figure out the choreography of the move right now so I’m not super focused on following this round.”
+Say something like, “Oh I understand.
+Thanks for trying to help but I am trying to figure out the choreography of the move right now so I’m not super focused on following this round.”
 Be kind and clear with your expectations and try to understand and respect theirs.

 Now that you have your bearings, it’s time to ……